 Megatron winced at the crash, unable to damp his hearing though he knew it was coming.
 Dinobot tried to lift the edge of it to check for scratches but Megatron wasn't worried.
 The artefact had survived Inferno's rough handling when it was first found; a short drop wouldn't damage it.
 "It's heavier than it looks," he said mildly.
 Dinobot growled at him.

-"I suppose you've seen the moon," Megatron said casually.
+Megatron reactivated the security system.
+"I suppose you've seen the moon," he said casually.
 Pretend all you like - I won't let you forget who holds the power.

 Dinobot hissed.
 "Yes."